mitjmcc/mitjmcc.github.io/_posts/2020-01-27-four-color-gradient.markdown

 ### Breakdown
 UV coordinates are normalized, so the u-axis and v-axis both go from `0.0` to `1.0`.

-On a quad like the one I use in the following screens, the top left corner maps to the UV coords `(0.0, 1.0)`, as the bottom right corner maps to `(1.0, 0.0)`.
+On a quad like the one I use in the following screens, the bottom left corner maps to the origin of UV coords `(0.0, 0.0)`, but the top right corner maps to `(1.0, 1.0)`.

 In `FourColorGradient()`, we can take advantage of the `0.0` to `1.0` range and use one of the components as the interpolator parameter of the `lerp` function.